lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 - Each environment is composed of a `nublado`_ instance, an EFD instance (with Chronograf and other visualization tools) and LOVE interface.
 - Coordination on the use of each environment is managed through Slack channels.
-- Container deployment is orchestrated via ArgoCD and Kubernetes.
+- Most components are deployed as docker containers, orchestrated via ArgoCD and Kubernetes.
+  A small subset of components are deployed with docker-compose and, in some cases, deployment is still done directly on bare metal nodes manually.

 .. _nublado: https://nb.lsst.io